dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/captured-result-v3.0.10.md

 # CapturedResult

+> You are viewing a history document page of DynamsoftCore v3.0.10.

 The `CapturedResult` class represents the result of a capture operation on an image.
 Internally, `CapturedResult` stores an array that contains multiple items, each of which may be a barcode, text line, detected quad, normalized image, original image, parsed item, etc.

 ## Definition